jonathanabrahams/tinymce-4-snippet-plugin/README.md

 # TinyMCE 4.x Snippet plugin
-Plugin create simple multi level dropdown menu for inserting custom HTML code or plain text into your text.
+Plugin for simple multi level dropdown menu for inserting custom HTML or plain text into your editor.

 This plugin supports ***TinyMCE 4.x***.